TheSigmaSociety/.github/profile/README.md

 - Backend

-    🧏‍♂️ Ishan Sharma (The sigma who walks the streets)
+    🧏‍♂️ Ishan Sharma (The bane of Houston)

 - Hybrid